exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/glossary.md

 ### Pub multi

 Usually refer to the current increase in the total multiplier when you publish.
-For example, most theories in the publication tab will have texts that say 'Reset theory upgrades and currencies to multiply your income by xxxxx'.
+For example, most theories in the publication tab will have texts that say 'Reset theory upgrades and currencies to multiply your income by xxxx'.
 Pub multi is the 'xxxx' number.

 ### Total multi